Lissy93/dashy/README.md

 ## Alternate Views 👓

 As well as the default homepage, there is also:
-- A minimal view, useful for use as a browser start page
+- A minimal view, valid for use as a browser start page
 - A workspace view, useful for visiting many apps simultaneously

-You can change the view from the UI, using the switch icon in the top-right corner, or select a default view in the config, under `appConfig.startingView` attribute.
+You can change the view from the UI, using the switch icon in the top-right corner, or select a default view in the config under `appConfig.startingView` attribute.

 <p align="center">
   <b>Example of Workspace View</b><br>